COVID-19 Quarantine Modifications

 - The contact must self-monitor for signs and symptoms of COVID-19 and if symptoms present, must self-isolate and notify their primary care physician or the county health department.

-- The contact must be fully vaccinated (i.e., ≥2 weeks following receipt of the second dose in a 2-dose series, or ≥2 weeks following receipt of one dose of a single-dose vaccine).
+Fully vaccinated people (≥2 weeks following receipt of the second dose in a 2-dose series, or ≥2 weeks following receipt of one dose of a single-dose vaccine) with no COVID-like symptoms do not need to quarantine or be tested following an exposure to someone with suspected or confirmed COVID-19, as their risk of infection is low.

 10 Day Quarantine Modification with a 7 Day Test Out Option: